Handel's most notable work, Messiah, was performed by the Erebus Ensemble and Baroque Orchestra the English Concert as part of the Bristol Proms.

-This acclaimed production was developed by Tony Award-winning Artistic Director of the Bristol Old Vic, Tom Morris OBE and Music Director of Southbank Sinfonia, Simon Over and provides a rare chance to see a dreamatic contemporary account of Messiah.
+This acclaimed production was developed by Tony Award-winning Artistic Director of the Bristol Old Vic, Tom Morris OBE and Music Director of Southbank Sinfonia, Simon Over and provided a rare chance to see a dreamatic contemporary account of Messiah.

 The well known story explores the drama and struggle of faith, showing a group of people whose grief at the loss of their leader is transformed into hope through a narrative of resurrection.
 Through their despair, the Apostles gradually realise their mission is to redeem the world by sharing the story of Jesus' life and death.